chardso/Hardware-and-software-development-prototypes-through-technological-innovations/README.md

 - It  promotes entrepreneurship and/or creates jobs.
 - It creates opportunities for youth without a job or education

+<h2>SDG 9: Industry, innovation and infrastructure</h2>

+***Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation.***

+<h3>My project or innovation has positive impact towards this goal in the following ways:</h3>

+- It promotes (small-scale) industrial activities.
+- It promotes new innovations and related entrepreneurship.
+- It contributes to building better, more sustainable infrastructures.

 <h1>Team members</h1>
 ﻿Initiated the idea ,and joined by the students of junior express vocational training school during the critical making mentoring period and i was able to train atleast one member from each department ,they have driving department,tailoring ,saloon and hair dressing ,catering,carpentry and joinnery etc ,at least each member was able to acquire a soldering skill .their names are;